oakhamcommunitytheatre/oct-constitution/README.md

 8. If a member cannot attend a CAM, decisions and amendments will be made without them.
 9. During a CAM, any member present may propose an amendment.
 10. The results of a CAM must be made publicly available within 72 hours of its ending.
-11. If a CAM results in a ratified amendment, all instances of the Constitution managed by RCT must be updated or removed within two weeks of the ratification (old copies of the Constitution do not necessarily have to be removed, but outdated versions must be clearly marked as such).
+11. If a CAM results in a ratified amendment, all instances of the Constitution managed by OCT must be updated or removed within two weeks of the ratification (old copies of the Constitution do not necessarily have to be removed, but outdated versions must be clearly marked as such).

 <a name="apxa"/>